-With the same white tips and nude base as its predecessor, the French fade’s distinguishing factor is the blend between the two colors.
-There is no clear line to differentiate the white tip from the nude base; rather, the colors fade into each other (much like an ombré effect) for a barely-there finish that is delightfully ethereal.
-Sometimes called “baby boomer nails” as a tongue-in-cheek reference to the style’s popularity in the 1940s, or the “ombré French,” session manicurist Ami Streets describes the look as “a soft, sheer nude, or pink base color that smoothly transitions into a paler shade like cream or white at the tip.”
+With the same white tips and nude base as its predecessor, the French fade’s distinguishing factor is the blend between the two colours.
+There is no clear line to differentiate the white tip from the nude base; rather, the colours fade into each other (much like an ombré effect) for a barely-there finish that is delightfully ethereal.
+Sometimes called “baby boomer nails” as a tongue-in-cheek reference to the style’s popularity in the 1940s, or the “ombré French,” session manicurist Ami Streets describes the look as “a soft, sheer nude, or pink base colour that smoothly transitions into a paler shade like cream or white at the tip.”

 What is the difference between a "French fade" and a French manicure?

-The key point of difference between the French fade and a classic French manicure lies in that seamless blend between the two colors.
+The key point of difference between the French fade and a classic French manicure lies in that seamless blend between the two colours.
 “The classic French manicure consists of a clean, distinguished line between the pink base and the white tip, whereas the French fade offers a more subtle, blended appearance of the pink into the white tip,” explains Yana Gushchina, founder of nail and beauty salon Browfique.
 Streets also notes the importance of nailing the “gradient effect” when creating a French fade.